AdobeDocs/campaign-web.en/help/v8/query/query-modeler-overview.md

 ## Query modeler interface {#interface}

-The query modeler provides a central canvas where you can add and combine the different components building your query, and a Rule properties pane on the right hand side that provides information on your query.
+The query modeler provides a central canvas where you can add and combine the different components building your query.

+On the right hand side, the Rule properties pane provides information on your query.
+It allows you to perform various operations to check your query and ensure it suits your needs.
+Learn how to check and validate your query (link TBD)

 ![](assets/query-interface.png)

-The canvas is where you add and combine the components building your query.
-It is made up of:

-* A Query icon indicates the starting point of your query.
-* One or multiple paths: this is where you'll add the various elements composing your query.

-In addition, a toolbar located on the top left hand side provides options to easily navigate and manage the elements on the canvas.

-* Multiple selection mode
-* Rotate
-* Fit to screen
-* Zoom out / Zoom in
-* Display map

-On the right hand side, the **Rule properties** pane allows you to retrieve information on the query you are building in the canvas.